google/comprehensive-rust/src/structs/tuple-structs.md

 <details>

 Newtypes are a great way to encode additional information about the value in a primitive type, for example:
-  * The number is measured in some untis: `Newtons` above from the example above.
+  * The number is measured in some units: `Newtons` in the example above.
-  * The variable is passed some validation when it was created, so you no longer have to validate it again at every use: 'PhoneNumber(String)` or `OddNumber(u32)`.
+  * The value passed some validation when it was created, so you no longer have to validate it again at every use: 'PhoneNumber(String)` or `OddNumber(u32)`.

 </details>